gnubodhi/clarity_within_madness/README.md

 # clarity_within_madness

-What is the middle path of war?
+"What is the middle path of war?"
-Equinimity..
+Equinimity.

 The enlightened schizophrenic is still schizophrenic, just not abosrbed in it.

-Don't deny your hate, just don't make it your home.
+(wife) Don't deny your hate, just don't make it your home.

+"What is the middle path of suffering and pleasure?”
+Compassion.